jmigpin/editor/README.md

 ### Row square-button states

+- background colors:
   - `blue`: row file has been edited.
   - `orange`: row file doesn't exist.
+- dot colors:
-- `black dot`: row currently active.
+  - `black`: row currently active.
 There is only one active row.
-- `red dot`: row file was edited outside (changed on disk) and doesn't match last known save.
+  - `red`: row file was edited outside (changed on disk) and doesn't match last known save.
 You can run `Reload` to get the disk version.
-- `blue border`: row is duplicated (2 or more).
+  - `blue`: row is duplicated (2 or more).
+  - `yellow`: there are other rows with same filename (2 or more).
+Color will change when the pointer is over one of the rows.

 ### key/button shortcuts